SD › London › Airport Hotels & Transportation

 - Hilton Garden Inn – Attached to Terminal 2; within easy walking distance of Terminal 3 via pedestrian underpass.
 Fitness center and rooftop bar.

-- Aerotel London Heathrow – Nothing fancy, but beds are comfortable and it’s located directly inside Terminal 3, an easy walk from Terminal 2.
+- Aerotel Heathrow – Nothing fancy, but beds are comfortable and it’s located directly inside Terminal 3, an easy walk from Terminal 2.

 - Staybridge Suites – Located about a mile from Heathrow, with free airport shuttle.
 All rooms feature kitchenettes.